Anahisv23/Anahisv23/README.md

 <h1 align="center">Hi, I'm Anahis Valenzuela</h1>
 <h3 align="center">A passionate Software Developer from Southern California 🌞</h3>

-- 🔭 I’m currently volunteering for Hack for LA as a Software Engineer and working on [a menstrual cycle tracker/planner web application.](https://github.com/irais-valenzuela/cycle-planner-app)
+- 🔭 I’m currently volunteering for Hack for LA as a Full Stack Software Engineer and working on frontend and backend challenges.

 - 📚 I'm currently working on data structures/algorithms on Leetcode and Algo Expert**